scientists-working-at-the-laboratory-picture-id484444598 (2) (1)

 Due to the wide range of specialty fields within forensic biology, forensic biology professionals have access to several multi-disciplinary career pathways as forensic anthropologists, forensic chemists, forensic toxicologists, and forensic DNA analysts.

-Forensic biologists must be detail-oriented because a careless sample collection could deem evidence invalid.
-Additionally, they must possess a solid grasp of scientific and mathematical knowledge as well as communication skills for writing detailed reports and summarizing salient points.
+Forensic biologists must be detail-oriented because careless sample collection could invalidate evidence.
+Additionally, they must possess a solid grasp of scientific and mathematical knowledge and communication skills for writing detailed reports and summarizing salient points.

-As the skills to perform forensic biology tasks vary, so are the work environments.
-An experienced forensic biologist is well-acquainted with working in natural settings, collecting evidence covered in dirt, leaves, human fluids, and sterile laboratory environments.
+As the skills needed to perform forensic biology tasks are varied, so too are the work environments.
+An experienced forensic biologist is well-acquainted with working in natural settings, collecting evidence covered in dirt, leaves, and human fluids, and in sterile laboratory environments.
 As is the case with most careers, forensic biologists can expect that some days will be spent doing repetitive and monotonous tasks while others will be spent at a crime scene collecting evidence.

 Aspiring forensic biologists may wonder: what types of degree programs are required to become a forensic science professional?
 There are three common educational pathways: